yangashley/task-list-api/ada-project-docs/testing.md

 ## Tests

-We will need to complete part of all of some of the tests for this project.
+We will need to complete part – or all – of some of the tests for this project.
 If a test is incomplete, it will raise an `Exception`.
 You should comment out the `Exception` when implementing the test.

-You may with to review details about how to run tests [here](https://github.com/AdaGold/viewing-party#details-about-how-to-run-tests).
+You may wish to review details about how to run tests [here](https://github.com/AdaGold/viewing-party#details-about-how-to-run-tests).

 Recall that it is always a good idea to search the file for any `@pytest.mark.skip` decorators you may have missed before moving to the next wave.